birdortyedi/birdortyedi.github.io/_pages/about.md

 ### Recent News

+* April 11, 2022.
+We submitted 1 reproduction report to [ML Reproducibility Challenge 2021][reprod2021], and this report titled
+"[Re] Lifting 2D StyleGAN for 3D-Aware Face Generation" was accepted to [ReScience Journal][rescience] Publication.

+* March 31, 2022.
+We take the 4th place in "Night Photography Rendering Challenge" at [NTIRE2022: New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing in conjunction with CVPR 2021][ntire2022].

 * January 05, 2022.
 I successfully passed Ph.D.
 Qualification Exam.

 * December 28, 2021.
 As [T-Fashion][tfashion], we have re-located the company base to Toronto, Canada after the seed investment.